 - Yes,We do accept AP or other college level courses.
 AP scores must be sent through www.collegeboard.org.
 Farmingdale will accept equivalent courses of "C" or better for transfer.
 For further questions regarding AP scores or transfer credits, please contact the Transfer Services Department at (631) 420-2594.

 - If you are denied admission, you can enroll in classes as a non-matriculated student to complete any required prerequisites or raise your GPA.
-Before registering, please meet with an advisor.
-They can guide you in the right direction to ultimately gain acceptance to the College.
+Before registering, please meet with an advisor in the Academic Advisement and Information Center (AAIC).
+An advisor can guide you in the right direction to ultimately gain acceptance to the College.

-- Yes, to schedule an appointment with an Admissions counselor, please call (631) 420-2200.
+- To schedule an appointment with an Admissions counselor, please call the Office of Admissions at (631) 420-2200.
 Please make sure to bring any transcripts with you to your appointment; they may be unofficial for the purpose of this meeting.

 - Yes.
 Each semester, prospective students and their families and friends are invited to learn about Farmingdale State.
 Open House is a great opportunity to tour the campus, meet current students and faculty, ask questions concerning financial aid, residence life, athletics, admissions, academic course offerings and any other areas.
 Please visit the Open House website to make a reservation!